Life in Islamabad

 Women can drive automobiles and circulate in Islamabad without fear of harassment.
 Conservative dress would always be prudent.
 Western dress is common in Islamabad.

 Several major airlines serve Islamabad directly.
 Car travel is relatively easy, but “defensive” driving will serve you well.
 Air travel within the country is inexpensive.
 Travel to the northern areas is often dictated by weather, road conditions, and security updates.
 Travelers coming to Islamabad should confirm Covid 19 travel restrictions with their travel provider prior to departure.

 If you like to walk, golf, play tennis or hike, Islamabad will probably meet your recreational needs, but there is much more.
-The school boasts one of the finest swimming pool in Pakistan.
+The school boasts one of the finest swimming pools in Pakistan.
 Both Islamabad and Rawalpindi have better-than-average golf courses.
 Tennis, horseback riding, darts, and yoga are popular activities.
 The local Asian Study Group also schedules a wide variety of outings and events.
 There are more than enough opportunities to occupy your leisure time.

 Maybe Islamabad falls short of New York City or London, but there are surprises and new discoveries.
 The various embassies have clubs, which sponsor dances, musical concerts and social events.
 Pakistan has unique cultural and tribal music.
 Again, the Asian Study Group sponsors a wide variety of cultural activities, programs and study groups.